rackerlabs/rackspace-how-to/content/cloud-servers/sftp-chrooted-bind-mount-user.md

 #### Directory permissions

+Directory permissions can cause the following problems:

-1. The built-in chroot function of SFTP is very strict about permissions, and if they are not secure enough, you recieve this error when you try to log in:
+* The built-in chroot function of SFTP is very strict about permissions.
+   If the permissions are not secure enough, you receive the following error when you try to log in:

    `root@ftp01[ ~ ]# sftp $NEWUSER@localhost`
    `Connecting to localhost...`